radius-project/docs/docs/content/deploy-apps/delete-applications/index.md

     1. All the resources created by Radius on the Kubernetes cluster under the 'default-<appname>' namespace
     2. All the resources provisioned by Recipes

-2. Delete the Cloud/Platform resources
+2. Delete any cloud/platform resources

     AWS, Azure, Kubernetes, and any other cloud/platform resources that were deployed alongside your Radius application and not as part of a Recipe need to be deleted as a separate step.